Welcome to South Dartmoor Community College

-Scoffers use a cashless biometric system, where each student uses a finger print or pin to pay for meals and snacks.
+Scoffers uses a cashless biometric system, where each student uses a finger print or pin to pay for meals and snacks.
 You can choose to have school meals or packed lunches to suit your day.
-Free School Meals are added to student's account daily.
+Free school meals are added to student's account daily.
 They cannot be carried forward to the following day.
 Food is served at breakfast, midmorning and midday.
 Money can be added via ParentPay, cash or cheque.

 If you have any enquiries about the Catering Service please contact the canteen on 01364 655380

 There is an amazing selection of great activities and clubs for you to be involved in.
 Come along, meet new people and make new friends with similar interests!

 See the Daily Student Bulletin for details of clubs and activities on offer.